urbancamo/urbancamo.github.io/casio-basic/doc/CosmicV4/vx-4_jp.md

 [Click here to download CosmicV4.zip](../../archives/CosmicV4.zip).

-The target machines are FX-870P and VX-4, but VX-4 that does not have 32KB and RP-8 and RP-33 that
-do not have expanded memory are excluded .
+The target machines are FX-870P and VX-4, but <span style="color:red;font-weight:bold;">VX-4 that does not have 32KB and RP-8 and RP-33 that do not have expanded memory are excluded</span>.
 This is because the size of the executable program is a little less than 6KB, so the VX-4, which has only 8KB of RAM, cannot even load files with `F.COM`.

 The operation procedure up to the game is as follows.